parthoCarleton/Group_C_ipsiFramework/README.md

 [Developer-Reference](https://github.com/parthoCarleton/Group_C_ipsiFramework/wiki/Developer-Reference)

 ## License
-This project is licensed under the GPL 3.0 License - see the LICENSE.md file for details
+This project is licensed under the GPL 3.0 License - see the LICENSE.md file for details.

+## Organization
+Carleton University

 ## Acknowledgements
-This project was developed under Dr. Cristina Ruiz Martin's guidance
+This project was developed under Dr. Cristina Ruiz Martin's guidance.